Yoh0xFF/clox-programming-language/README.md

 # CLox Programming Language

-This project is written following the first part of the [Crafting Interpreters](https://craftinginterpreters.com/contents.html) book.
+This project is written following the second part of the [Crafting Interpreters](https://craftinginterpreters.com/contents.html) book.

 It demonstrates how to implement the following concepts: